-1 Original Budget refers to the amounts presented to the Legislative Assembly in the original budgeted financial statements in respect of the reporting period Budget Statements.
-These amounts have not been adjusted to reflect supplementary appropriation or appropriation instruments.

-Note: # in the Line Item Variance % column represents a variance that is greater than 999 per cent or less than -999 per cent.

-Note 69.
-Budgetary Reporting - Territorial -- Continued Commentary Note 69 Budgetary Reporting - Territorial AASB 1055 Budgetary Reporting sets out the budgetary reporting requirements for not-for-profit entities within the General Government Sector (GGS).
+Reference Note 69.
+Budgetary Reporting - Territorial - Continued

+Commentary Note 69 Budgetary Reporting - Territorial

+AASB 1055 Budgetary Reporting sets out the budgetary reporting requirements for not-for-profit entities within the General Government Sector (GGS).
 AASB 1055 does not apply to for-profit agencies.
 However, it is ACT Disclosure Policy that for- profit Territory Authorities also adopt AASB 1055 for reporting purposes.
-Disclosures under AASB 1055 are intended to provide users with information relevant to assessing the financia performance of an agency.
+Disclosures under AASB 1055 are intended to provide users with information relevant to assessing the financial performance of an agency.
 The main user is considered to be the Legislative Assembly.
-When a directorate's or territory authority's budgeted financial statements are presented to the Legislative Assembly and are separately identified, that directorate or Territory Authority will need to disclose for the reporting period: • The original budget figures as presented to the Legislative Assembly, in a form that is consistent with the agency's annual financial statements; and • Explanations of major variances between actual amounts presented in the financial statements and the corresponding individual original budget amounts.
+When a directorate's or territory authority's budgeted financial statements are presented to the Legislative Assembly and are separately identified, that directorate or Territory Authority will need to disclose for the reporting period:

+- The original budget figures as presented to the Legislative Assembly, in a form that is consistent with the agency's annual financial statements; and - Explanations of major variances between actual amounts presented in the financial statements and the corresponding individual original budget amounts.

 It is ACT Disclosure Policy that budgetary reporting be disclosed for territorial as well as controlled.

-Original Budget refers to the amounts presented to the Legislative Assembly in the original budgeted finance statements in respect of the reporting period Budget Statements.
-These amounts are not adjusted to refer revised budgets (resulting from supplementary appropriations or administrative arrangements or oth instruments authorised under the provisions of the Financial Management Act 1996).
-Explanations associate with revised budgets, particularly administrative arrangement changes, are to be reflected in the Management Discussion and Analysis which provides a high level overview of the financial results of an entity and the factor underlying the development, performance and position of the entity's business during the reporting period.
-Under the provisions of AASB 1055, where the original budget is revised by a supplementary budget that presented to the Legislative Assembly, the revised budget may be disclosed in the financial statements addition to the original budget and might need to be referred to in explanations of major variances.
-The explanations of major variances required to be disclosed are those relevant to an assessment of the discharge of accountability and to an analysis of the performance of an entity, and should not merely focus of the numerical differences between original budget and actual amounts.
-They include high-level explanations the causes of major variances rather than merely the nature of the variances.
+Original Budget refers to the amounts presented to the Legislative Assembly in the original budgeted financial statements in respect of the reporting period Budget Statements.
+These amounts are not adjusted to reflect revised budgets (resulting from supplementary appropriations or administrative arrangements or other instruments authorised under the provisions of the Financial Management Act 1996).
+Explanations associated with revised budgets, particularly administrative arrangement changes, are to be reflected in the Management Discussion and Analysis which provides a high level overview of the financial results of an entity and the factors underlying the development, performance and position of the entity's business during the reporting period

+Under the provisions of AASB 1055, where the original budget is revised by a supplementary budget that is presented to the Legislative Assembly, the revised budget may be disclosed in the financial statements in addition to the original budget and might need to be referred to in explanations of major variances.

+The explanations of major variances required to be disclosed are those relevant to an assessment of the discharge of accountability and to an analysis of the performance of an entity, and should not merely focus on the numerical differences between original budget and actual amounts.
+They include high-level explanations of the causes of major variances rather than merely the nature of the variances.

 Variances from comparative budget information in respect of the previous period need not be disclosed.

-Variances for the Statement of Changes in Equity do not have to be disclosed because these line items are als contained in other financial statements.
+Variances for the Statement of Changes in Equity do not have to be disclosed because these line items are also contained in other financial statements.

 Explanations of major variances at the Output Class level are not required.